Mission and Vision Statement

-This group was formed in response to the imminent crisis of our diminishing capacity to attract motion picture productions to Alberta, while other jurisdictions are experiencing unprecedented growth.
-We seek to present a collective voice on behalf of all Alberta screen industry stakeholders in advocating for competitive provincial screen industry incentive programs, with the common goal of restoring the sustainability and growth of our industry and building our critical mass.
+This group was originally formed in response to the imminent crisis of our diminishing capacity to attract motion picture productions, after a highly successful campaign ASIAC was able to lobby and help create a new government film incentive program in Alberta.
+This incentive instantly changed the landscape of film in Alberta, allowing us to land big shows like HBO’s The Last of Us Season One.
+But now incentives are back on the table with other jurisdictions enlarging theirs and leaving us less competitive.
+We once again seek to present a collective voice on behalf of all Albert screen industry stakeholders in advocating for competitive provincial incentives, with a common goal of restoring constant growth in our local industry.

 Next